 Follow us on Facebook for current trail conditions, events, and link to local weather.

-**Note: If you do not have a Facebook account, please use your phone or Google Chrome browser and scroll to the very bottom of this page.
+**Note: If you do not have a Facebook account, please use your phone or browser, and scroll to the very bottom of this page.
 There you can see the latest Harriman State Park posts, including conditions updates.

 Harriman State Park’s history is a lengthy one–reaching far back into the 1800s, when it was incorporated as the Island Park Land and Cattle Company.
 This land was purchased by James Anderson, Silas Eccles, and William Bancroft, of the Oregon Short Line Railroad.
 The Guggenheim family (Daniel, Murray, and Solomon) also purchased shares in the ranch early on.
 Because of the owners’ heavy involvement in the railroad industry, Island Park Land and Cattle was given the nickname “Railroad Ranch.”
 In 1908, Murray Guggenheim decided to sell his shares to Edward H. Harriman of New York.
 Harriman was the Chairman of the Union Pacific Railroad and purchased the shares, sight unseen, after receiving a letter from Eccles, who boasted of the land’s beauty and refuge.